16 A man's gift maketh room for him, and bringeth him before great men. (KJV)

 Participation in youth summer music programs at Julliard and Berklee as well as Auntie Karen Foundation programs enabled JD to participate in “Master Classes” with legends like Victor Wooten, Run of Run DMC, Ashford and Simpson, Patty Austin, Ramsey Lewis and Babyface.

-John David's most recent performance was as the "opening act" for the James Montgomery V is for Veterans Benefit Concert at 9 Wallis in Beverly, MA.
+John David's most recent performances include sharing the stage with Tony Wilson, "Young James Brown" and the Brother's Walk Band at Regent Theatre as well as being the "opening act" for the James Montgomery V is for Veterans Benefit Concert at 9 Wallis in Beverly, MA.

-Check out JD on FaceBook, YouTube, Instagram, or Twitter.
-Pick up his latest EP, "Thru the Door" from on this website or on any of the digital medial platforms (Tunecore, Tidal, Spotify).
+Check out John David's social media platforms: FaceBook, YouTube, Instagram, Linkedin, or Twitter.
+Pick up his digital CDs from this website or on any of the digital medial platforms (Tunecore, Tidal, Spotify).

 Like Louis Pasteur, JD believes that: